Takeshi Kimura (racing driver)

-Takeshi Kimura (木村 武史, Kimura Takeshi) is a Japanese racing driver who is set to compete in the 2024–25 Asian Le Mans Series for CarGuy Racing.
+Takeshi Kimura (木村 武史, Kimura Takeshi) is a Japanese racing driver who is set to compete in the 2026 European Le Mans Series for Kessel Racing.
 He is an Asian Le Mans Series class champion and also won 2022 GT World Challenge Asia overall.

-Kimura founded Ruf Co., Ltd. in 2001 and still serves as its CEO as of 2025.
+Kimura founded Ruf Co., Ltd. in 2001 and still serves as its CEO as of 2026.

 In February 2015, Kimura founded CarGuy Racing and also launched SeaGuy in 2024.